akhilmanhattan/cliodynamics/America/5/README.md

         that needs to be done in order to lead America into a new "Era of Good Feelings.

         Also, this is not an anti-refugee rant.
-What I am mainly talking about is mostly low skilled labor coming to America en masse and increasing competition for employment en masse.
-But this is mostly from illegal immigration(Peter Turchin's link that I referred to previously is mostly about illegal immigraiton)
+What I am mainly talking about is mostly low skilled labor coming to America en masse and increasing competition for low skill employment.
+But this is mostly from illegal immigration(Peter Turchin's link that I referred to previously is mostly about illegal immigraiton).

-        Actually, the type of jobs immigrants work matter more, as it may not hurt jobs as it supplies jobs that the workforce doesn't provide at large.
+        Actually, the type of jobs immigrants work matter more, as it may not hurt jobs as it definently supplies jobs that the native workforce doesn't provide at large.
 But you could make the case that the workers don't win as the employers don't have to ask for higher wages to get people to work for their company.

         If someone says immigration is vital for certain jobs, I wouldn't necessarily disagree with them, as they are correct.
 In a world of mass globalization, having jobs to export